-Deployment and Maintenance / Reporting Self-Observability Data
+Deployment and Maintenance / Upload Self-Monitor Data

 1. Preface

-2. Enable "Self-Observability Data Upload"
+2. Enable "Self-Monitor Data Upload"

 The URL address can be filled with the DataWay or DataKit upload address: